CTQScorer: Combining Multiple Features for In-context Example Selection for Machine Translation: Example Selection using Multiple Features

 \subsubsection{Example Similarity Features}

-These features measure the semantic similarity between the example and the query.
-We consider similarity between source and query as well as target and query.
+These features measure the semantic similarity between the example and the input.
+We consider similarity between example source and input as well as example target and input.
 We incorporate multiple metrics of similarity, encompassing cosine similarity of embeddings, lexical metrics, and QE metrics.
 The application of a QE metric for determining semantic match is a unique approach in this context.

-\begin{itemize} \item \textbf{LaBSE-InSrc:} The cosine similarity between the input query and source of the example sentence, computed using LaBSE embeddings \cite{feng-etal-2022-language}. \item \textbf{LaBSE-InTgt:} The cosine similarity between the input query and target of the example sentence, computed using LaBSE embeddings. \item \textbf{chrF-InSrc:} The chrF score \cite{popovic-2015-chrf} is a MT evaluation metric that uses the F-score statistic for character n-gram matches.
-We computed the chrF score between the input query and source side of the example sentence. \item \textbf{Cmt-InSrc:} The COMET-QE score between the input query and source of the example sentence. \item \textbf{Cmt-InTgt:} The COMET-QE score between the input query and target of the example sentence. \end{itemize}
+\textbf{LaBSE-InSrc:} The cosine similarity between the input and source of the example sentence, computed using LaBSE embeddings \cite{feng-etal-2022-language}.

+\textbf{LaBSE-InTgt:} The cosine similarity between the input and target of the example sentence, computed using LaBSE embeddings.

+\textbf{chrF-InSrc:} The chrF score \cite{popovic-2015-chrf} is a MT evaluation metric that uses the F-score statistic for character n-gram matches.
+We computed the chrF score between the input and source side of the example sentence.